sharadcodes/sharadcodes.github.io/_posts/2020-05-30-add-some-flavour-to-your-ls.md

 ### That's it

-you have successfully configured your terminal the fancy ls :)
+you have successfully configured your terminal with the fancy ls :)